agude/agude.github.io/_posts/2023-07-24-radwagon_long_term_review.md

 ride when we'd otherwise be trapped inside.
 It also beats driving kids in a car---hauling them on the back makes getting to the park part of the fun.

-But the bike needs constant maintenance that is difficult even for and experienced mechanic, and Rad's support is not great.
+But the bike needs constant maintenance that is difficult even for an experienced mechanic, and Rad's support is not great.
 I wish I had purchased a higher-quality bike that wouldn't fail so frequently.